-References:

-NOAA Fisheries 2022c; PFMC 2022d; Busch 2022
+References: NOAA Fisheries 2022c; PFMC 2022d; Busch 2022

 8.9.
 The intent of fishing selectivity and fishing impacts-related regulations shall not be circumvented by technical devices.
 Information on new developments and requirements shall be made available to all fishers.
-Numerical score: Starting score - (Number of EPs NOT met x 3) = Overall score 10 10 Corresponding Confidence Rating: (10 = High; 4 or 7 = Medium; 1 = Low) High Corresponding Conformance Level: (10 = Full; 7 = Minor NC; 4 = Major NC; 1 = Critical NC) Full Conformance Non-conformance Number (if applicable):
+Numerical score: Starting score - (Number of EPs NOT met x 3) = Overall score 10 10 Correspo Corresponding Confidence Rating: (10 = High; 4 or 7 = Medium; 1 = Low) Correspo Corresponding Conformance Level: (10 = Full; 7 = Minor NC; 4 = Major NC; 1 = Critical NC) Non-conf ormance I Number (if applicable):

-8.10 Assessme ecosystem the impac Assessment and scientific evaluation shall be carried out on the impacts of habitat disturbance on the fisheries and ecosystems prior to the commercial-scale introduction of new fishing gear, methods, and operations.
+8.10 Assessment and scientific evaluation shall be carried out on the impacts of habitat disturbance on the fisheries and ecosystems prior to the commercial-scale introduction of new fishing gear, methods, and operations.
 Accordingly, the impacts of such introductions shall be monitored.
-Relevanc e: Not relevant. his clause is not applicable as no new gears have been introduced in the past 3 years.
-Evaluatio on Parame eters Met?
-Process : New gear new gear has been r in the fores recently introduced on a commercial scale within the last 3 years, or there is a plan to introduce seeable future.
-EVIDEN EVIDENCE: Current An approp adequate place. status/App priate asse to support propriateness/Effectiveness: syssment of potential impacts has been carried out.
-There is evidence to suggest that the assessment habitat conservation and fishery management purposes.
-Additionally, there is a monitoring regionality of the second ent is me in EVIDEN CE: Evidence The avail evaluation commercu are monit Evidence Basis: The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that assessment and scientific evaluation is carried out on the implications of habitat disturbance impact on the fisheries and ecosystems prior to the commercial-scale introduction of new fishing gear, methods, and operations.
-Accordingly, the effects of such introductions are monitored.
-Examples may include various regulations, data, and reports.
-EVIDEN CE: Referenc es: Numeric al score: Starting score - (Number of EPs NOT met x 3) = Ove erall score 10 NA Correspo Corresponding Confidence Rating: (10 = High; 4 or 7 = Medium; 1 = Low) Correspo onding Cor nformance Level: (10 = Full; 7 = Minor NC; 4 = Major NC; 1 = Critical NC) Non-conf Non-conformance Number (if applicable):
+Relevanc e: Not relevant. perations.
+Accordingly, Met? troduce assessment is ring regime in and scientific as prior to the This clause is not applicable as no new gears have been introduced in the past 3 years.
+Evaluatio ters Met? recently introduced on a commercial scale within the last 3 years, or there is a plan to introd seeable future. 'uce EVIDEN CE: An approp priate asse propriateness/Effectiveness: ssment of potential impacts has been carried out.
+There is evidence to suggest that the ass habitat conservation and fishery management purposes.
+Additionally, there is a monitoring EVIDEN CE: evaluation commerci lability, qu n is carried ial-scale in ality, and/or adequacy of the evidence is sufficient to substantiate that assessment and d out on the implications of habitat disturbance impact on the fisheries and ecosystems pr troduction of new fishing gear, methods, and operations.
+Accordingly, the effects of such intr aples may include various regulations, data, and reports. rior to the EVIDEN CE: Reference es: Numerica al score: Starting score Number of EPs NOT met x 3) = Overall score 10 NA Correspo onding Cor fidence Rating: $(10 = \text{High}; 4 \text{ or } 7 = \text{Medium}; 1 = \text{Low})$ Correspo onding Cor formance Level: (10 = Full; 7 = Minor NC; 4 = Major NC; 1 = Critical NC) Non-conf formance N Number (if applicable):